Slamsneider/SingleTom/README.md

 TIPS:
 * If you do not "ADD TO HISTORY", eg. if you don't need the answer in further communication, then you save tokens down the line.
 * Remember to "ADD TO HISTORY" if you need the answer in further communication.
-* If you need to have a lot of text to history, then use `gpt-3.5-turbo-16k` as it has 16k tokens available for each request.
+* If you need to have a lot of text in history, then use `gpt-3.5-turbo-16k` as it has 16k tokens available for each request.
 * Treat the HISTORY as a freakin' scratchpad, it's not a chatbot.
 * There is no right or wrong way to do it, just do it your way.